a-chacon/a-chacon.github.io/_posts/en/2023-11-08-rails-service-objects.md

 ## MVC + S

+<iframe src="https://giphy.com/embed/PidhSZjIQOWNyOxwCb" width="480" height="360" style="" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/muppetwiki-sesame-street-muppets-grover-PidhSZjIQOWNyOxwCb">via GIPHY</a></p>

-**So, now we could talk about an additional layer in our MVC application, which will be the Services layer in charge of encapsulating the business logic and it will be carried out through the use of Service Objects. the use of Service Objects.**
+**So, now we could talk about an additional layer in our MVC application, which will be the Services layer in charge of encapsulating the business logic and it will be carried out through the use of Service Objects.**

 Something positive that we can highlight from this is that the business logic is one of the parts that will evolve over time in our application.
 Therefore, one of the benefits of encapsulating it in these **Service Objects** is that it will be easier to modify it over time without having to modify more than a single part of your application.